democracyworks/immutant-docker/DEPLOYMENT.md

 Additionally, the Immutant container holds various Synapse configurations.
-You specify which you'd like to use by setting the `ENVIRONMENT` environment variable.
+You specify which you'd like to use by setting the `IMMUTANT_ENVIRONMENT` environment variable.
 Currently, there are just "production" and "development" configurations.
 This setting only affects Synapse, not any project-level configurations.